fabx/CKA/Readme.txt

 export ETCDCTL_API=3
 etcdctl snapshot save --cacert=/etc/kubernetes/pki/etcd/ca.crt --cert=/etc/kubernetes/pki/etcd/server.crt --key=/etc/kubernetes/pki/etcd/server.key --endpoints=127.0.0.1:2379 /opt/etcd-backup.db

-##

-Volumes
+##########

+Updating the container image tag in the pod template is the standard trigger for a rolling update, causing Kubernetes to create new pods with the new image.

 The `Retain` policy ensures the underlying storage is not deleted.
 The PV object transitions to a `Released` state, requiring an administrator to manually clean it up before it can be reused.
 The data remains on the volume.

-Rollinupdate

-Updating the container image tag in the pod template is the standard trigger for a rolling update, causing Kubernetes to create new pods with the new image.

-During a `RollingUpdate`, for a time, pods from both the old and new ReplicaSets are running simultaneously, thus consuming more resources than `Recreate`, which terminates old pods before creating new ones.

-Etcdctl

 etcdctl snapshot save
 etcdctl snapshot restore

+The `endpointslice-controller`, which runs inside the `kube-controller-manager`, is responsible for creating and managing `EndpointSlices` based on the pods that match a service's selector.

 To restore the snapshot to a new `etcd` instance, you must have the same TLS certificates and keys that were used to secure the original cluster.

-The `endpointslice-controller`, which runs inside the `kube-controller-manager`, is responsible for creating and managing `EndpointSlices` based on the pods that match a service's selector.

 The API server is configured with a Certificate Authority (CA).
 Any client certificate signed by this CA is considered authentic.